jiyuehe/SPH-HeartSim/README.md

 sudo make install
 Now can delete the simbody folder

+Most likely it will take forever to build on a Macbook Air, can try the below, but did not work on my 2025 Macbook Air.
 To make the c++ build faster:
 brew install ccache
 export PATH="/opt/homebrew/opt/ccache/libexec:$PATH"